 Can You Freeze Balsamic Chicken?

 Yes, you can freeze this balsamic chicken recipe.
+I prefer it made fresh but for meal prep it can work.
 Make sure that it’s wrapped up tightly with plastic wrap or aluminum foil and placed in a freezer-safe container.
 You can even put the balsamic chicken in freezer bags if you want to.
 It will last 4-6 months in the freezer.

 Make sure to thaw the chicken out in the refrigerator ahead of time.
 It will make it so much easier to reheat if it’s been defrosted.
-Then microwave it or heat it in a skillet with some oil until it’s hot.
+Then microwave it, heat it in the oven, or heat it in a skillet with some oil until it’s hot.

 How Can You Tell If Chicken Is Bad?